- Clinical science

 T cell activation

-Antigens are processed by antigen-presenting cells including macrophages, monocytes, and dendritic cells.
-They present antigens (peptide fragments) via MHC molecules.
-T cell activation (“priming”) mainly occurs in secondary lymphoid organs such as lymph nodes .
+Antigens are processed by macrophages, monocytes, B cells, and dendritic cells).
+These cells present antigens (peptide fragments) via MHC molecules.
+T cell activation (“priming”) mainly occurs in secondary lymphoid organs, such as lymph nodes.(i.e.,

 T cell effects

 Direct cell lysis or induction of apoptosis via perforin and proteases from cytotoxic T cells (CD8+)